Ancient Egyptian Arabic Order of the Nobles of the Mystic Shrine

-The Ancient Egyptian Arabic Order of the Nobles of the Mystic Shrine (A.E.A.O.N.M.S.) is a masonic organization for African Americans.
+The Ancient Egyptian Arabic Order of the Nobles of the Mystic Shrine of North and South America and its Jurisdictions (A.E.A.O.N.M.S.), commonly called the Prince Hall Shriners, is a masonic organization for African Americans.
+It is based on the Shriners which historically prohibited Black men from joining.
 The Imperial Court, formerly the Daughters of Isis, is its sister organization.

-History
+Early History

-The order was incorporated under the laws of Illinois in 1893.
+The order was established at the World's Columbian Exposition and incorporated under the laws of Illinois in 1893.
 That incorporation was eventually abandoned and in 1901 the order was incorporated as a fraternal and charitable association under the Act of Congress passed May 5, 1870.
+The organization was founded by John George Jones who was thereafter elected as the head or the Most Imperial Grand Potentate.
+The organization soon established branches nationally including ones in El Paso, Dallas, and Houston.

-Fraternal groups for African Americans, including this one, were sued by whites only membership groups, in this case the Ancient Arabic Order of the Nobles of the Mystic Shrine (Shriners), a masonic organization that accused the African Americans of infringing on their name and practices.

-It established orders in El Paso, Dallas, and Houston.
-The suspension of a lodge in 1946 was followed by a lawsuit.
+Fraternal groups for African Americans that mirrored white fraternal organizations were often sued by these white organizations.
+The Ancient Arabic Order of the Nobles of the Mystic Shrine (Shriners) accused the A.E.A.O.N.M.S of infringing on their name and practices and sued them.
+There was a suspension of a lodge in 1946 was followed by a lawsuit.

+The Organization Today

+The group has held a convention in Tampa, Florida four times and a fifth convention is planned for 2026.
+The 2023 convention included a parade and community outreach.
+The City of Tampa anticipated 12,000 attendees and family members visiting for the 2023 event.
+Oliver Washington Jr. was documented as 38th Imperial Potentate in 2009.
 The Pyramid is its official publication.

 Howard University interviewed a few of its members.
 The Denver Public Library has records for the Syrian Temple No. 49 in Denver.

 Author and historian of masonry Joseph A. Walkes wrote Black Square & Compass: 200 Years of Prince Hall Freemasonry published in 1989 and History of the Shrine: Ancient Egyptian Arabic Order Nobles of the Mystic Shrine, Inc. (Prince Hall Affiliated) : a Pillar of Black Society, 1893-1993 published in 1993.

-Oliver Washington Jr. was documented as 38th Imperial Potentate in 2009.